jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

 ## Conclusion

 I'm glad to be up and running.
-It took me longer due to building the automation but I hope it opens up for future fast iterations.
+Building the automation took me longer, but I hope it opens up for future fast iterations.
 I'm not entirely sure my Flux configuration is optimal.
 I might consider trying out Argo, an alternative GitOps engine.

-There's a lot of work above that could have been automated and I might; when I revist this.
+There's a lot of work above that could have been automated, and I might; when I revisit this.

 My next steps are: